A True Local Tour Guide Who Knows Chiburijima Island Inside and Out

 “More and more guests are coming to enjoy hands-on activities rather than just visiting sightseeing spots.
 To meet their expectations, there is an urgent need for activity tour guides in that field,” Ms. Takegawa points out.

-Playing the roles of a staff member of the tourism association and a tour guide, the future of the island lies before her eyes.
+Playing the roles of a staff member of the tourism association and a tour guide, her sights are on the future of the island.

 The Mesmerising Sunset Sea Overlooking Kanjima Island